BeGin: Extensive Benchmark Scenarios and An Easy-to-use Framework for Graph Continual Learning: : Proposed Benchmark Framework

-\item \textbf{Average Forgetting (AF):} Average forgetting on ($k-1$) tasks after learning the $k$-th task $\STk$.
+\item \textbf{Average Forgetting (AF):} Average forgetting on ($k-1$) tasks after learning the $k$-th task $\STk$ ($2\leq k\leq N$).
 We measure the forgetting on $\STi$ by the difference between the performance on $\STi$ after learning $\STk$ and the performance on $\STi$ right after learning $\STi$.
-It is valid for $2\leq k\leq N$.

-\item \textbf{Intransigence (INT) \citep{chaudhry2018riemannian}:} Average intransigence on $k$ tasks.
-We measure the intransigence on $\STi$ by the difference between the performances of the Joint model (see Section~\ref{sec:exp:setting}) and the target model on $\STi$ after learning $\STi$.
+\item \textbf{Intransigence (INT)} \citep{chaudhry2018riemannian} averaged over $k$ tasks: We measure the intransigence on $\STi$ by the difference between the performances of the Joint model (see Section~\ref{sec:exp:setting}) and the target model on $\STi$ after learning $\STi$.

-\item \textbf{Forward Transfer (FWT) \citep{lopez2017gradient}:} Average forward transfer on ($k-1$) tasks.
-We measure the forward transfer on $\STi$ by the difference between the performance on $\STi$ after learning $\mathcal{T}_{i-1}$ and the performance on $\STi$ without any learning.
-It is valid for $2\leq k\leq N$.
+\item \textbf{Forward Transfer (FWT)} \citep{lopez2017gradient} averaged over ($k-1$) tasks ($2\leq k\leq N$): We measure the forward transfer on $\STi$ by the difference between the performance on $\STi$ after learning $\mathcal{T}_{i-1}$ and the performance on $\STi$ without any learning. \end{itemize}

-\end{itemize} Formally, the evaluation metrics are defined as follows: where $\MM^{\text{Joint}}$ is a basic performance matrix of the Joint model, and $r_i$ denotes the performance of a randomly initialized model on $\STi$.
 Note that \textbf{AF} quantifies forgetting of previous tasks, and \textbf{INT} measures performance on the current task. \textbf{FWT} measures performance on future tasks, to quantify generalizable knowledge retained from previous tasks.
+Formally, the evaluation metrics are defined as follows:

+where $\MM^{\text{Joint}}$ is a basic performance matrix of the Joint model, and $r_i$ denotes the performance of a randomly initialized model on $\STi$.